TheOracle2212/TheOracle2212.github.io/_posts/2024-06-15-Part-II-of-building-a-40%-keyboard.md

 ---
-title: "Keyboard - Ortholinear 40% Part II"
 layout: post
-mathjax: false
+title: "Keyboard - Ortholinear 40% Part ii"
+description: "Loreum Ipsum"
+date: 2024-06-15
+feature_image: images/apple-watch.jpg
-categories: Ergonomics, Keyboard, Ortholinear, 40%, build, Part II, 2
+tags: [Ergonomics, Keyboard, Ortholinear, 40%, build, Part II, 2]
 ---

 Rather than a how-to guide (there are sooo many for interested parties), this is more of my experience in building my very unique keyboard.

 ## Parts
 60 (5 rows of 12 columns) keyswitches and diodes
-Microcontroller -  a Raspberry Pi Pico W I had on my desk while I was developing a drivier for the LIS3DH accelrometer.
+Microcontroller -  a Raspberry Pi Pico W I had on my desk while I was developing a drivier for the LIS3DH accelerometer.
 A decent amount of 22 awg wire.

 ## The process.